raymondatuk/etsy-research-assistant/README.md

-# Ray Etsy Research Assistant

-This is a private/internal research tool used to analyse public Etsy listing metadata for product research and digital product planning.
+ProductSignal Studio is a private/internal planning tool used to analyse public marketplace listing metadata for digital product planning.
+It uses the Open API to review public listing and shop information such as titles, tags, prices, images, and shop details.

-The tool uses the Etsy Open API to retrieve public listing and shop information.
-It does not scrape Etsy pages, collect buyer data, or perform transactions.
+The application does not collect buyer personal data, process payments, perform purchases, or manage customer communications.